Near Cawker City in Mitchell County, Kansas — The American Midwest (Upper Plains)

 Marker series.
 This marker is included in the Kansas Historical Society marker series.

 Location.
-39° 31.27′ N, 98° 23.074′ W. Marker is near Cawker City, Kansas, in Mitchell County.
-Marker is on U.S. 24 2 miles east of Cawker City, on the right when traveling east.
-Touch for map.
+Marker has been reported missing.
+It was located near 39° 31.27′ N, 98° Touch for map.
 Marker is at a roadside pullout.
-Marker is in this post office area: Cawker City KS 67430, United States of America.
+Marker was in this post office area: Cawker City KS 67430, United States of America.

 Other nearby markers.
-Waconda Springs / Glen Elder State Park (approx. 2.4 miles away); Homestead of J. Gledhill (approx. 2.7 miles away); World's Largest Ball of Sisal Twine (approx. 2.7 miles away); Sod and Stubble (approx. 8.4 miles away); Missouri Pacific Railroad Depot (approx. 8.6 miles away); The Founding of Downs, Kansas (approx. 8.6 miles away); Memorial Hall (approx. 8.6 miles away); Carnegie Library (approx. 8.7 miles away).
+At least 8 other markers are within 9 miles of this location, measured as the crow flies.
+Waconda Springs (here, next to this marker); Waconda Springs / Glen Elder State Park (approx. 2.4 miles away); Cawker City (approx. 2.7 miles away); Homestead of J. Gledhill (approx. 2.7 miles away); World's Largest Ball of Sisal Twine (approx. 2.7 miles away); Sod and Stubble (approx. 8.4 miles away); Missouri Pacific Railroad Depot (approx. 8.6 miles away); The Founding of Downs, Kansas (approx. 8.6 miles away).
 Touch for a list and map of all markers in Cawker City.